X-Big-Tech/elroi-dashboard/GOOGLE_OAUTH_SETUP.md

 2. Keep your client secret secure on the server
 3. Use HTTPS for all OAuth-related traffic
 4. Consider implementing PKCE (Proof Key for Code Exchange) for added security
+5. Limit the OAuth scopes to only what you need

 ## Testing the Connection